mikus31/books-by-place/worldwide.md

 - [The White Darkness](https://www.goodreads.com/book/show/39723730-the-white-darkness) by David Grann (2018)
    - *The White Darkness* is a captivating non-fiction book by David Grann, which chronicles the incredible true story of Henry Worsley, a modern-day explorer and his obsession with the Antarctic.
 The book delves into Worsley's gripping journey, his connection to the legendary explorer Ernest Shackleton, and the relentless pursuit of his own Antarctic goals, ultimately exploring themes of adventure, resilience, and the triumph of the human spirit.

+- [Forest Walking: Discovering the Trees and Woodlands of North America](https://www.goodreads.com/book/show/59593246-forest-walking) by Peter Wohlleben, Jane Billinghurst (2022)
+    - *Forest Walking: Discovering the Trees and Woodlands of North America* by Peter Wohlleben and Jane Billinghurst is a captivating guidebook that takes readers on a journey through the diverse forests of North America.
+The book offers insights into the fascinating world of trees, wildlife, and ecosystems, providing a deeper understanding and appreciation for the natural wonders of North American forests.

 ...